FabioDeveloper92/FabioDeveloper92/README.md

 - Master's degree, around 2017
 - Fullstack developer, Web application for surveys, and erp, Technology: Angular, .NET, SQLServer
 - Fullstack developer & Scrum master, Tourism Platform, Technology: MongoDB .NET, ReactJS, SQLServer

+# Extra Coding
+- *Book*, help me to improve my comunication & they give me a lot of inspiration
+- *Gym, Swimming & Walking*, for me their a very important thing to have a better quality of life, and be more focused on work
+- *Explore the nature*, zero thoughts and zero worries, a good environment to meditate